 - When have you felt lost?
-Who found you? - Where do you show up that identifies the people with whom you stand? - Whose struggles do our own public servants need to visit and include in work for the common good? - How has participating in eucharist changed you over time?
+Who found you? - What groups do you stand with and identify with? - Whose struggles do our own public servants need to visit and include in work for the common good? - How has participating in eucharist changed you over time?